A guide to 31 of Australia’s iconic Big Things

 When the hardware group moved in, it spent $400,000 restoring the 35-tonne prawn, which included the addition of a 16-metre tail.
 The Big Prawn now cuts a striking figure next to its saviour.
 After adding a few snapshots to your Snapchat, order seafood to-go from one of the stores across the road.
 There is also a Big Prawn located in Exmouth, on Australia’s Coral Coast.

-The rural idyll of Robertson in NSW’s Southern Highlands is home to The Big Potato, built in 1977 by local farmer Jim Mauger in order to celebrate the production of potatoes in the region, which is known for its rich, fertile soil and reliable rainfall.
+The rural idyll of Robertson in NSW’s Southern Highlands has been home to The Big Potato, since 1977.
+It was designed by local farmer Jim Mauger in order to celebrate the production of potatoes in the region, which is known for its rich, fertile soil and reliable rainfall.
+But this carby giant has recently undergone a refresh, having been transformed into The Big Pig.
+This whimsical makeover also pays tribute to the region, famously known as the filming location of the beloved movie Babe.
+Painted by Corrimal artist Samuel Hall, The Big Pig now features charming additions like Ferdinand the duck and the three singing mice.

 Pokolbin artist Chris Fussel created this king-sized kookaburra out of recycled steel, aluminium and copper and the giant bird is now an iconic sculpture and centrepiece of Kurri Kurri’s Col Brown Park.
 It’s one of Australia’s more low-key, lesser-known Big Things, but it’s worth getting in a flap about: it’s absolutely beautiful.